The stuff no one tells you.

 Read articleCan I Get a Refund for My I-901 SEVIS Fee?

 Plans change.
 But is the SEVIS fee refundable?
-This guide explains the strict strict rules around SEVIS fee refunds and the limited scenarios where you might be eligible.
+This guide explains the strict rules around SEVIS fee refunds and the limited scenarios where you might be eligible.

 Read articleMy SEVIS Fee Payment Failed: What to Do Next